 Even if you don’t have a valid Social Security Number (SSN), you can file taxes safely by getting an Individual Taxpayer Identification Number (ITIN).
-An ITIN is a number that IRS gives to individuals who can’t get a Social Security Number but need to file a tax return.
+An ITIN is a number that the Internal Revenue Service (IRS) gives to individuals who can’t get a Social Security Number but need to file a tax return.

 How will I know if my ITIN is expiring?

-You will likely receive a letter from the Internal Revenue Service (IRS) indicating that your ITIN or the ITIN of someone else on your tax return will expire on January 1, 2017.
-This is occurring as part of a new law implemented this year, under which ITINs will need to be renewed.
+You will likely receive a letter from the IRS indicating that your ITIN or the ITIN of someone else on your tax return will expire on December 31, 2017.
+This is occurring as part of a new law implemented last year, under which ITINs will need to be renewed.

 You should know: